kauffecup/text-rpg-engine/README.md

     `_id, description, name, isAdmin` that describes the user whose input we're sending to the game. `respond` is a function that takes `text` to output, and can be used however the adapter deems necessary.
-  - `initialize(save, load, clearSave)`: these are three functions that either, well, save, load, or clear the save data.
-Save takes an object that has four keys: `players` - an array of player data, `doors` - an array of door data, `areas` - an array of area data, and `currentArea` - a string representing the current area's id.
+  - `initialize(save, load, clearSave, entityProm)`: these are three functions that either, well, save, load, or clear the save data.
+Save takes an object that has four keys: `players` - an array of player data, `doors` - an array of door data, `areas` - an array of area data, and `currentArea` - a string representing the current area's id. `entityProm` is a bit more fun - it's a promise that resolves with an object containing areas, items, keys, and doors.

 This allows adapters to be extremely customized.
 They must implement: